 Longwood University is committed to providing a healthy living, learning and working environment; an atmosphere that emphasizes the dignity and worth of the individual, which promotes personal integrity, civility and mutual respect, and creates an environment that is free from sexual misconduct and discrimination.
 Sexual misconduct, sexual discrimination and sexual harassment, are incompatible with Longwood’s commitment to diversity and educational equity.
 Educational training and prevention programs will be provided along with appropriate resources and reporting options.
-This policy includes all forms of sexual misconduct, including sexual discrimination, sexual harassment, sexual assault, sexual violence, intimate partner violence and stalking by employees, students, or third parties.
+This policy includes all forms of sexual misconduct, including sexual discrimination, sexual harassment, sexual assault, sexual violence, dating and relationship violence, and stalking by employees, students, or third parties.
 This policy addresses any sexual misconduct that involves members of the Longwood community regardless of whether the incident occurs during working hours and regardless of whether the incident occurs on or off campus.
 The intent of this policy is to provide the campus community with information, common definitions, and strategies to report and manage incidents that occur.

 II.
 Eligibility for Assistance